myna/ruby-eventmachine-client/README.md

 expt.reward(suggestion.token, 1.0)
 ```

+### Authorized Commands

+Documentation needs to be written

 ## Development Notes

 The easiest way to install the dependencies is to install [Bundler](http://gembundler.com/) and then run `bundle install`